rohitramki/Playlist_Reccomendation_Creator/README.md

 # Playlist_Reccomendation_Creator
 ## Description
-Takes a user's Spotify playlist and generates a new playlist based on recommended songs.
+Takes a user's Spotify playlist and generates a new playlist of songs with similiar attributes to the songs in the original playlist.

 ## Languages
 * Python